Emergency Telephone Numbers and Helplines in France

 Motorway breakdown service - call from the emergency phone on the motorway, usually an orange box, they’re easy to spot.
 Breakdown service is available round the clock throughout the French motorway network.
 Before driving in France we recommend you check the driving rules in France, that your motor insurance cover for your car is adequate and also invest in French driving kit with a red emergency road side triangle.

 There are many websites to help plan your journey while driving in France, the most popular ones are Google Maps and the handy Bison Futé which informs you of peak traffic times during busy weekends and holidays.
-If you’re planning a trip to look at properties, take a look at our Planning your Viewing Trip page on our buying guide.
+If you’re planning a trip to look at properties, take a look at our planning your viewing trip tips on our buying guide.

 French customs information - wether you travel to France for leisure or business, you should learn about the formalities to check before you go.

-We’ve aimed to be as thorough as possible but don’t hesitate to share any suggestion you think may be useful to travellers and business people going to France or already living there.
-And you should consider health insurance and/or travel insurance before you leave, especially if travelling with a young family or relatives with medical history.
+We’ve aimed to be as thorough as possible but don’t hesitate to share any suggestion you think may be useful to travellers and business people going to France or for expats already living there.
+And you should consider health insurance and/or travel insurance before you leave, especially if you are travelling with kids or relatives with medical history.

 Back to articles